-When you start a sentence saying "But only if..." followed by a statement, it means that you are willing to allow the opponent's statement to come to pass, if he or she accepts your statement as well.
+When you start a sentence by saying "But only if..." followed by a statement, it means that you are willing to accept the opponent's statement, if he or she accepts your statement as well.
 Conflict continues.

 You must spend a Conflict Token in order to use this phrase.